.png)

 Genomic Medicine

-Genomic medicine is a cutting-edge field that focuses on utilizing information from an individual's genetic makeup to guide medical decisions.
-The human genome, comprising DNA sequences, holds a wealth of information about inherited traits, susceptibility to diseases, and responses to treatments.
+Genomic medicine is a cutting-edge field that utilizes information from an individual's genetic makeup to guide medical decisions.
+The human genome, comprising DNA sequences, contains information about inherited traits, disease susceptibility, and treatment responses.

-As you step into the realm of genomic medicine, you'll witness how professionals in this field are revolutionizing patient care through a personalized and precision-based approach.
+As you enter the realm of genomic medicine, you'll witness how professionals in this field revolutionize patient care through a personalized, precision-based approach.

-1. Genetic Counselor - Experts who assess the risk of genetic disorders, providing guidance and support to individuals and families.
+1. Genetic counsellors are experts who assess the risk of genetic disorders and provide guidance and support to individuals and families.

-2. Clinical Geneticist - Medical professionals specializing in the diagnosis and management of genetic disorders, often working closely with multidisciplinary teams.
+2. Clinical Geneticist - Medical professionals specializing in diagnosing and managing genetic disorders, often working closely with multidisciplinary teams.

 3. Genomic Scientist - Researchers focused on studying and understanding the genomic basis of diseases, contributing to advancements in medical knowledge.